 If you cannot get a recommendation, a good place to look is online.
 Websites that connect people with therapists, like Alma, are an excellent source, as are more general medical provider search sites like Zocdoc, which let you search by kind of specialty you need.
 These sites are available in all states; you can enter in your insurance and they will show you specialists available in your area that accept that plan.
 There is often even an option to search for “Bereavement / Grief Counseling.”

 Take some time to look through the providers that come up.
 If you find someone who seems promising, look at their online presence outside of the site where you found them.
-Most mental health providers will have their own professional websites, or be members of professional organizations that will list them and their specialties and areas of focus.
+Most mental health providers will have their own professional websites, or be members of professional organizations that will list them and their specialties.